meetjn/Rust-Notes/README.md

     let spaces = spaces.len();
 The first spaces variable is a string type and the second spaces variable is a number type.
 Shadowing thus spares us from having to come up with different names, such as spaces_str and spaces_num; instead, we can reuse the simpler spaces name.
 However, if we try to use mut for this, as shown here, we’ll get a compile-time error:

+## Data Types

+There are two types of data types available in Rust which are: Scalar and Compound.

+Rust is a statically typed language, which means that it must know the types of all variables at compile time

+### Scalar Types

+A scalar type represents a single value.
+Rust has four primary scalar types: integers, floating-point numbers, Booleans, and characters.

+Length	Signed	Unsigned
+8-bit	 i8	      u8
+16-bit	i16	      u16
+32-bit	i32	      u32
+64-bit	i64	      u64
+128-bit	i128	  u128
+arch	isize	  usize

+This type declaration indicates that the value it’s associated with should be an unsigned integer (signed integer types start with i instead of u) that takes up 32 bits of space.

+Read data types from here: https://doc.rust-lang.org/book/ch03-02-data-types.html

+### Compound Types

+Compound types can group multiple values into one type.
+Rust has two primitive compound types: tuples and arrays.

+The Tuple Type

+A tuple is a general way of grouping together a number of values with a variety of types into one compound type.
+Tuples have a fixed length: once declared, they cannot grow or shrink in size.

+We create a tuple by writing a comma-separated list of values inside parentheses.
+Each position in the tuple has a type, and the types of the different values in the tuple don’t have to be the same.
+We’ve added optional type annotations in this example:

+Filename: src/main.rs

+fn main() {
+    let tup: (i32, f64, u8) = (500, 6.4, 1);
+}

+This program creates the tuple x and then accesses each element of the tuple using their respective indices.
+As with most programming languages, the first index in a tuple is 0.

+The tuple without any values has a special name, unit.
+This value and its corresponding type are both written () and represent an empty value or an empty return type.
+Expressions implicitly return the unit value if they don’t return any other value.

+The Array Type

+Another way to have a collection of multiple values is with an array.
+Unlike a tuple, every element of an array must have the same type.
+Unlike arrays in some other languages, arrays in Rust have a fixed length.

+We write the values in an array as a comma-separated list inside square brackets:

+Filename: src/main.rs

+fn main() {
+    let a = [1, 2, 3, 4, 5];
+}

+You write an array’s type using square brackets with the type of each element, a semicolon, and then the number of elements in the array, like so:

+let a: [i32; 5] = [1, 2, 3, 4, 5];
+Here, i32 is the type of each element.
+After the semicolon, the number 5 indicates the array contains five elements.

+You can also initialize an array to contain the same value for each element by specifying the initial value, followed by a semicolon, and then the length of the array in square brackets, as shown here:

+let a = [3; 5];
+The array named a will contain 5 elements that will all be set to the value 3 initially.
+This is the same as writing let a = [3, 3, 3, 3, 3]; but in a more concise way.

+Accessing Array Elements

+An array is a single chunk of memory of a known, fixed size that can be allocated on the stack.
+You can access elements of an array using indexing, like this:

+Filename: src/main.rs

+fn main() {
+    let a = [1, 2, 3, 4, 5];

+    let first = a[0];
+    let second = a[1];
+}
+In this example, the variable named first will get the value 1 because that is the value at index [0] in the array.
+The variable named second will get the value 2 from index [1] in the array.

+## Funtions

+Rust code uses snake case as the conventional style for function and variable names, in which all letters are lowercase and underscores separate words.
+Here’s a program that contains an example function definition:

+Filename: src/main.rs

+fn main() {
+    println!("Hello, world!");

+    another_function();
+}

+fn another_function() {
+    println!("Another function.");
+}

+We define a function in Rust by entering fn followed by a function name and a set of parentheses.
+The curly brackets tell the compiler where the function body begins and ends.

+### Statements and Expressions
+Rust is an expression-based language, this is an important distinction to understand.
+Other languages don’t have the same distinctions, so let’s look at what statements and expressions are and how their differences affect the bodies of functions.

+Statements are instructions that perform some action and do not return a value.
+Expressions evaluate to a resultant value.
+Let’s look at some examples.

+Function definitions are also statements; the entire preceding example is a statement in itself.

+Statements do not return values.
+Therefore, you can’t assign a let statement to another variable, as the following code tries to do; you’ll get an error:

+Filename: src/main.rs

+fn main() {
+    let x = (let y = 6);
+}

+## Functions with Return Values

+Functions can return values to the code that calls them.
+We don’t name return values, but we must declare their type after an arrow (->).
+In Rust, the return value of the function is synonymous with the value of the final expression in the block of the body of a function.
+You can return early from a function by using the return keyword and specifying a value, but most functions return the last expression implicitly.
+Here’s an example of a function that returns a value:

+fn five() -> i32 {
+    5
+}

+fn main() {
+    let x = five();

+    println!("The value of x is: {x}");
+}

+Read Control flow docs here: https://doc.rust-lang.org/book/ch03-05-control-flow.html

+## Repetition with Loops

+Repeating Code with loop

+The loop keyword tells Rust to execute a block of code over and over again forever or until you explicitly tell it to stop.

+Quetion: wap to print fibonacci number in rust!

+fn main() {
+    let num = 7;
+    let result = fibo(num);
+    println!("{}", result);

+}
+fn fibo(num: i32) -> i32{
+    if num < 2{
+        return num;
+    }
+    return fibo(num-1) + fibo(num - 2);
+}fn main() {
+    let num = 7;
+    let result = fibo(num);
+    println!("{}", result);

+}
+fn fibo(num: i32) -> i32{
+    if num < 2{
+        return num;
+    }
+    return fibo(num-1) + fibo(num - 2);
+}

+The fibo function returns an i32.
+In the base case (num < 2), it returns num.
+In the recursive case, it returns the sum of the two previous Fibonacci numbers.
+In the main function, the result of fibo(num) is stored in a variable result, and then result is printed using println!("{}", result).